-On February, 21, 2017, at 6.30 pm, Zoya Zvynatskivska will give a lecture on "Street Style in Ukraine in the late 1980s – early 1990s: From Ban to Dream."
-The event is part of the lectures and discussions program "Transformations in East Europe: 27 Years After".
-Open to the Public.
+On February, 21, 2017, Zoya Zvynatskivska gave a lecture on "Street Style in Ukraine in the late 1980s – early 1990s: From Ban to Dream."
+The event was part of the lectures and discussions program "Transformations in East Europe: 27 Years After".